-To avoid electrical shock, this appliance must be equipped with an external circuit breaker which will disconnect all ungrounded (unearthed) conductors.
+To avoid electrical shock, this appliance must be equipped with an external circuit breaker which incorporates a 3mm disconnection in all ungrounded (unearthed) conductors.
 The main power switch on this appliance does not disconnect all line conductors.

 2-9.
 ELECTRICAL REQUIREMENTS OFG-320 SERIES (Continued)